Cossacks (sculpture composition)

 Cossacks (Казаки) is a sculpture composition on the north-west outskirts of Volgodonsk, Rostov oblast, Russia.
-It decorates the lock № 15 of Volga–Don Shipping Canal.
+It decorates the lock No. 15 of Volga–Don Shipping Canal.
 The sculpture composition was opened in 1953.
 It was designed by sculptor Georgy Motovilov and architect Leonid Polyakov.
-By resolution of the Council of Ministers of the Russian Soviet Federative Socialist Republic of August 30, 1960 № 1327, the monument was designated a federal Heritage Site.
+By resolution of the Council of Ministers of the Russian Soviet Federative Socialist Republic of August 30, 1960 No. 1327, the monument was designated a federal Heritage Site.
 It is the only object of federal cultural heritage in Volgodonsk and Volgodonskoy District.
 Cossacks sculptures symbolize the military glory of the Don Cossacks as a whole and the feat of the 4th Guards Kuban Cossack Cavalry Corps during the Great Patriotic War.